replicatedhq/replicated-docs/docs/enterprise/updating-existing-cluster.md

 # Updating the Admin Console on an Existing Cluster

 This document refers to upgrading the Replicated admin console on an existing cluster.
-For information about how to upgrade the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer cluster](updating-embedded-cluster).
+For information about how to upgrade the admin console on a Kubernetes installer-created cluster (embedded cluster), see [Updating the admin console on a Kubernetes installer-created cluster](updating-embedded-cluster).

 **Prerequisites**